sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 ## AWS Lambda

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
 Lambda executes your code only when needed and scales automatically, so you can focus on your code and not on managing infrastructure.
-Lambda supports a variety of programming languages, including Node.js, Python, Java, Go, and C#.
+Lambda supports a variety of programming languages, including Node.js, Python, Java, Go, C#, Ruby and .NET.

 Here is some short information about AWS Lambda that you will need to know to pass the AWS Certified Solutions Architect Associate exam: